axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

 Signals
 -------

-Inputs: None.
+Inputs: None

 Outputs:

 * ``Text data``

-  Segmentation covering the content of files filtered in a tree of files.
+  Segmentation covering the content of files filtered in a tree of files

 Description
 -----------